tothuhien/lsd2/README.md

 - lsd2 is now integrated in [IQ-tree](http://www.iqtree.org)

-- For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2
+- For people who prefer R, an R-wrapper of lsd2 can be found here: https://github.com/tothuhien/Rlsd2

 - Changing some default setting: Temporal constraint is now imposed by default without option -c.
 Variance is also used by default without applying -v 1.
 Outgroups are now by default kept in the tree, to remove them use option -G together with -g